cutthroat78/Leaving-Cert-Notes/README.md

   - English
   - Music
 2. Convert paper and all other notes into digital
-3. Fix and put all links into index.md
+3. Fix and put all links into index.md and {subject}.md
 4. Convert all Biology paper and digital slides
 5. Start converting all notes to anki
-  - Convert tables to standard cards (with or without reverse), if the table is hard to study with standard cards use cloze cards
-  - Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
-  - Use image occlusion cards to learn diagrams

 ## To Dos
 - Maybe add explanation of links in {subject}.md e.g. notes,slides,video/video playlist,padlet
 - Try and get rid of sub title on github pages website, so the top takes up less space